Advanced Skills Worker

 Are you interested in working with children and young people to make a difference in their lives?
 If so, then this could be the right opportunity for you.

 As an ASW you will be part of the management team, responsible for the effective day to day running of the home and creating a caring, safe, and secure environment.
-Working 37 hours over a mixture of early (7am – 2.30pm) and late shifts (2pm – 9.30pm) with every other weekend off, you will line manage a team of staff, providing guidance and regular supervision to enable them to support children/young people to meet agreed outcomes and achieve their full potential.
+Working 37 hours over a mixture of early (6.45am – 2.30pm) and late shifts (1.45pm – 9.30pm) you will line manage a team of staff, providing guidance and regular supervision to enable them to support children/young people to meet agreed outcomes and achieve their full potential.

 It is important to be open minded and have a flexible and adaptable attitude, and be able to manage challenges with a calm and patient demeanour.
 You will have an ability/willingness to understand and manage challenging behaviour including aggression and violence using a range of de-escalation techniques.
 You will also need to have effective written and verbal communication.